KimTrijnh/ftw-google-news/README.md

 Link: https://ftw-simple-news.netlify.com/

 **Challenge**
 - Requried a lot of chaining of functionality.
 Althought Can make it works but it is kind of too mannual work. want to find a better way.
 Especially in the way of connection between those functionalities.

+**Bugs are waiting to be fixed**
+[ ] When change category, list of checkboxs from previous category still remains [ ] Confirm whether using fetchNews() in every function is refreshing the page or not???

 **WHAT SHOULD FIND TIME TO LEARN MORE**
 - API